5 Healthy Ways to Boost Your Child’s Self-Esteem

 Instead of always telling your child what they WILL do, pick a few decisions you are comfortable with and offer them the choice.
-Not only does that help them to make decisions but also boosts their self-confidence.
-For example, if you have a couple hours to kill, ask them to choose between going to the park or playing a board game at the house.
+Not only does that help them to make decisions, but it also boosts their self-confidence.
+For example, if you have a couple of hours to kill, ask them to choose between going to the park or playing a board game at the house.
 Once they choose, go for it!

 Never Compare Children

 Each child is unique.
 Make sure you encourage their individuality.
-Comparing your children means they should all be alike instead of being their own unique individual.
+Comparing your children means they should all be alike instead of being their own unique individuals.
 It would be a pretty boring place if we were all alike!